theos/theos.dev/docs/Variables.md

 - XXX_FILES (str)
   - Files to compile
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_CFLAGS (str)
   - Flags to pass to compiler